AntonioDeNicola/eso-odp-site/docs/odp/risk.md

 ### Governance and responsibility

 - **`stakeholder`**: An actor with an interest, responsibility, or decision-making role in relation to the system and the management of a critical event.
-- **`event_management`**: The responsibility represented in the pattern by a stakeholder taking care of a critical event, including coordination, response, and recovery activities.

 ---